 The links below are to websites with a host of excellent resources and links to organisations to support well-being for children, young people, families and professionals.

 We hold weekly values assemblies which are carefully plotted to cover a range of issues and to respond to current events.
-For a sample of topics for the values assesmblies for 2020-2021, see below.

 Due to the pandemic, our values assemblies have taken place in the classrooms (rather than collectively in a hall), with children watching the recording and promting class discussions.
 A sample of these values assemblies can be viewed below.